-A guide for governments for reopening and restoring their economies
+A guide for state and local governments for reopening and restoring their economies

 - Developing a robust communication strategy to increase transparency and build trust

-- Executing through a network of national and local government agencies, the private sector, academia, and not-for-profit-organizations
+- Executing through a network of national and local government agencies, the private sector, academia, and not-for-profit-organisations

 - Using data and technology tools to accelerate the recovery

 This guide dives into key balancing actions that can limit disease spread and help economic activity, as well as practical ways and tools that can help governments achieve resilience.